juggernaut/webhook-sentry/README.md

 Additionally, by virtue of being written in Go, Webhook Sentry does not rely on OpenSSL or GnuTLS for certificate validation.

 ## Configuration
-You can configure webhook-sentry with a YAML file.
+webhook-sentry uses [viper](https://github.com/spf13/viper) for configuration.
+You can use a yaml file, environment variables or command line flags to provide configuration parameters.

+The parameters documented below are in YAML, but most can also be provided as environment variables or command line flags:

-* `listeners`: A list of HTTP/HTTPS endpoints the proxy listens on.
+* `listener`: An HTTP/HTTPS endpoint the proxy listens on.
 For HTTPS endpoints, also specify `certFile` and `keyFile`.

 **Example**:
 ```
-listeners:
+listener:
-  - type: https
+  type: https
   address: 127.0.0.1:9091
   certFile: /path/to/cert
   keyFile: /path/to/key
 ```

 * `connectTimeout`: Timeout for the TCP connection to the destination host.